Sleep Apnea Dentistry

 How Can the LightWalker Laser Speed Airway Expansion?

-In addition to the treatment of sleep apnea and airway obstruction through the expansion of the palate, Monterey Peninsula Dental Group is able to offer some temporary relief using a device called a LightWalker Nightlase Laser.
+In addition to the treatment of sleep apnea and airway obstruction through the expansion of the palate, Monterey Peninsula Dental Group is able to offer some temporary relief using dental devices called a LightWalker Nightlase Laser.
 Treatment with the laser helps to reduce excessive soft tissue that is obstructing the airway, and typically leads to airway expansion of 50%, allowing patients to breathe better immediately.

 The airway expansion delivered by treatment using the Lightwalker Laser is temporary and isn’t a good substitute to a more ongoing, permanent treatment of your sleep apnea.
 However, it’s an excellent supplementary treatment to help patients achieve quicker results during a larger treatment plan which includes palate and airway expansion.